MARIA ANA BIJA

 During that era she was known as Maria Billings Jameau, and became a mother to two beautiful daughters and created a boutique music & movement program in 2000 for families with young children in Napa Valley called Musical Mothering.
 As her daughters grew, she founded the Bija Children's Choir and later a Brazilian Quintet, "Blue Brazil."
 As a result of her recording “Maria Jameau & Blue Brazil: Gema”, she held a contract for two years with Challenge Records International of the Netherlands, and reached the top of the radio charts over there with her rendition of ‘Tristeza Pe No Chao.’

-Now performing under her middle name, Ana performs in the greater Bay Area and teaches music privately and in groups.
-Holding her Master of Music Degree in Dalcroze Eurhythmics and Bachelor of Arts in Philosophy, she has played piano for 40 years and is a former faculty member of the New England Conservatory of Music in Boston and the Longy School of Music in Cambridge.
-Presently living in Sonoma County, CA, Ana developed the Bija Children's Choir into a nonprofit 501c3 organization, allowing her to expand the scope and vision of the program along with a supportive board of directors.
+She now performs solo in the greater Bay Area and teaches private lessons and choir classes.
+Holding her Master of Music Degree in Dalcroze Eurhythmics and Bachelor of Arts in Philosophy, Maria has played piano for 40 years and is a former faculty member of the New England Conservatory of Music in Boston and the Longy School of Music in Cambridge.
+Living now in Sonoma County, CA, Maria developed the Bija Children's Choir into a nonprofit 501c3 organization, allowing her to expand the scope and vision of the program along with a supportive board of directors.